Skip to main content

 It’s the height of summer, and your AC is running full blast.
 The temperature in your home drops, but something still feels… off.
 The air is sticky, your furniture feels damp, and you’re breaking a sweat just sitting on your couch.
 Sound familiar?
 Excessive humidity can make your home uncomfortable even when your air conditioning is cooling effectively.

 Humidity isn’t just a comfort issue—it can also lead to high energy bills, promote mold growth, and even damage your home.
-If you’ve been struggling with this frustrating problem, HomeX is here to help.
+If you’ve been struggling with this frustrating problem, Kahuna Comfort is here to help.
 Based out of Anaheim, CA, we specialize in diagnosing and fixing indoor humidity problems so you can regain control of your home’s climate.

 How Air Conditioners Handle Humidity